akhilesh-w/logseq/pages/Scrolling.md

-- I believe it's **no co-incidence** how similar slot-machines and "scrolling-based" websites like I, Reddit, Instagram, and Facebook work.
-I believe that at the core, they're almost the same and are designed to trigger dopamine hites and thus become irresistible.
+- I believe it's **no co-incidence** how similar slot-machines and "scrolling-based" websites like Twitter, Reddit, Instagram, and Facebook work.
+I believe that at the core, they're almost the same and are designed to trigger dopamine hikes and thus become irresistible.
+-